Stress concentration: Methods for determining factors

 There are experimental methods for measuring stress concentration factors including photoelastic stress analysis, thermoelastic stress analysis, brittle coatings or strain gauges.

 During the design phase, there are multiple approaches to estimating stress concentration factors.
 Several catalogs of stress concentration factors have been published.
 Perhaps most famous is Stress Concentration Design Factors by Peterson, first published in 1953.
 Finite element methods are commonly used in design today.
+Other methods include the boundary element method and meshfree methods.